 For information and instructions on changing from local to cloud data, see our Switch to Cloud Data page.

-We also offer an option to store your Land F/X, Irrigation F/X, or Design F/X licenses online.
+We also offer an option to store your Planting F/X, Irrigation F/X, or Design F/X licenses online.
 Known as cloud licensing, this setup provides much more flexibility and ease when checking out licenses.
 It also allows more freedom when working remotely.

 For more information, see our Cloud Licensing page.